oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The goal of the CGAL Open Source Project is to provide easy access to efficient and reliable geometric algorithms in the form of a C++ library.

-**URL**
+**More Information**

 https://www.cgal.org/

 **Available Versions**::

+    4.14.3-gompi-2020a-Python-3.8.2
+    4.14.1-foss-2019b-Python-3.7.4
+    5.2-gompi-2020b
     4.14.3-gompi-2021a
     4.14.3-iimpi-2020a-Python-3.8.2
-    5.2-gompi-2020b
-    4.14.3-gompi-2020a-Python-3.8.2
-    4.14.1-foss-2019b-Python-3.7.4

 CGNS